Alina Homecare – Blog Header (Purple Version)

 A frosty garden in winter.

-Winter Gardening for Indoors & Outdoors
+Winter gardening for indoors & outdoors

 You can start a small herb garden on a sunny windowsill.
-Herbs like chives, parsley, and mint grow well indoors and can add fresh taste to your winter meals.
+Herbs like chives, parsley and mint grow well indoors and can add fresh taste to your winter meals.
 You can also grow bulbs like amaryllis or paperwhites to bring some blooms inside during the darker daylight months.

 A front garden with lots of flowers and space for sitting.